The email or password you entered isn't correct. If you've forgotten your password, please reset it. Click here

-Start your excursion with a pickup from either the New Miyako Hotel or from the Kyoto Hotel Okura in the early evening.
+Start your excursion with a pickup in the early evening.
 Head in your taxi to Gion Corner to watch your 50-minute show, offering a great introduction to the wide range of Japanese performing arts, accompanied by helpful explanations from your guide.

 First watch the graceful movements of the theater’s maiko dancers, who entertain and entrance you with their lovely kyo-mai, a dance which owes its origins to the city of Kyoto.
 Next up is a demonstration of the delicate art of Japanese flower arrangement, or ikebana.
 Soon you’ll be serenaded by a performance of the koto, a six-string Japanese-style of zither that produces a range of gorgeous notes when plucked.
 You’ll also have the chance to enjoy gagaku court music, a style that was historically played during Imperial court events and during religious ceremonies.
 Finish your performance by watching the kyogen, a form of comedic theater, and with a show of puppet theater, also known as bunraku.